fabioplaka/dsc-blog-app/README.md

-To start the application firsly, we need to install node dependencies.
+To start the application firsly, we need to install dependencies.
 Please follow this steps from terminal inside project:

 1. **cd client**